Rylinds/Life_Satisfaction_CO2/README.md

 ---

 ## Data Design & Information Communication
 Beyond statistical modeling, this project explores the intersection of Information Engineering and Artistic Information Design.
-To communicate the scale of global emissions effectively, I synthesized the analytical findings into a high-fidelity infographic created in Figma.
+To communicate the scale of global emissions effectively, analytical findings were synthesized into a high-fidelity infographic created in Figma.

 While the interactive dashboard focuses on temporal trends and correlation, this design provides a curated snapshot of the world's top 20 per-capita emitters.